abpframework/abp/docs/en/Community-Articles/2022-11-23-Signalr-client-results/POST.md

 # Signalr Client results

-ASP.NET Core 7 supports [requesting a reuslt from a client](https://learn.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-7.0?view=aspnetcore-7.0#signalr), in this article will, we will show you how to use client results with the ABP framework.
+ASP.NET Core 7 supports [requesting a reuslt from a client](https://learn.microsoft.com/en-us/aspnet/core/release-notes/aspnetcore-7.0?view=aspnetcore-7.0#signalr), in this article, we will show you how to use client results with the ABP framework.

 ## Create a SignalR hub